ljosberinn/xeph-ui/augmentation-log-issues.md

 ### The War Within

-- `Aspect of Harmony` (id 450763) does not reattribute anything
-- `Purified Spirit` (id 450820) does not reattribute anything
 - `Overwhelming Force` (id 452333) does not reattribute anything
 - `Tiger's Ferocity` (id 454508) does not reattribute anything

-### Special Cases

-Note that these below may be reattributing `Shifting Sands` and it's based on a key log where naturally no `Shifting Sands` were on the Mistweaver.

-- `Ancient Teachings` (ids 388024, 388025) does not reattribute anything
-- `Chi Harmony` (id 423458) does not reattribute anything
-- `Ancient Protection` (id 429271) does not reattribute anything
-- `Soothing Mist` (id 115175) does not reattribute anything

 ## Death Knight